mangdangroboticsclub/mini_pupper_ros/docs/detailed-setup-guide.md

 PC Setup corresponds to PC (your desktop or laptop PC) for controlling Mini Pupper remotely or execute simulator, if the installation is unsuccessful, repeat the steps to install the package again.
 __Do not apply these PC Setup commands to your Raspberry Pi on Mini Pupper.__

-Ubuntu 22.04 + ROS 2 Humble is required.
+Ubuntu 24.04 + ROS 2 Jazzy is required.

 ```sh
 cd ~